 Those working in the field of artificial intelligence will have a great understanding of statistics as these will help determine the results an algorithm might come up with.

 The fact that the planet’s fossil fuels are rapidly depleting and pollution has become an issue because of global warming, has meant that inventions have been required that use renewable or sustainable energy sources.
 For instance, wind farms generate electricity in commercial settings to power equipment, and solar panels on roofs do the same for householders wanting to heat and power homes in an environmentally friendly and more cost-effective way in the long term.
+Uranium Mining could also be an option for the foreseeable future, and many also consider it to be a clean and sustainable form of energy due to its minimal waste and the fact that it has a pretty small land footprint.

 If we are to keep going as a planet, we need to take advantage of what is naturally available, whilst at the same time not using something that will disappear forever in the process.
 Wind and solar energy are perfect examples of this.
 Wind and sunshine naturally exist just like coal, gas, or oil, but will not deplete.
 Instead, as we stand, always be there to use.
 It does not matter that the sun is only out in the daytime because solar cells will store the energy they collect from the sun during the daytime for use later.
 Surplus electricity can even be sold back to the grid so that this can be made use of.
 This will make energy companies as energy-efficient as many householders.